fivetran/dbt_twitter_source/README.md

 ## Models

-This package contains staging models, designed to work simultaneously with our [Twitter Ads modeling package](https://github.com/fivetran/dbt_twitter).
+This package contains staging models, designed to work simultaneously with our [Twitter Ads modeling package](https://github.com/fivetran/dbt_twitter) and our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).
 The staging models name columns consistently across all packages:
  * Boolean fields are prefixed with `is_` or `has_`
  * Timestamps are appended with `_timestamp`
  * ID primary keys are prefixed with the name of the table.
 For example, the campaign table's ID column is renamed `campaign_id`.